Showing posts with label Long questions and answers from The Garden Party by Katherine Mansfield for class xi semester 2. Show all posts

 Answer:

-Mansfield uses vivid imagery to highlight the stark differences between the Sheridans’ affluent world and the Scotts’ working-class life.
-The Sheridan estate is described with lush, vibrant details, emphasizing beauty, luxury, and abundance.
-In contrast, the Scotts’ house is depicted with simplicity and darkness, reflecting hardship and modesty.
-These contrasting images underscore the social divide between the two families and reinforce the superficiality of the Sheridans' lifestyle compared to the profound reality of the Scotts' grief.
+Mansfield employs striking imagery to emphasize the sharp contrasts between the wealthy Sheridans and the working-class Scotts.
+The Sheridan estate is portrayed with rich, colorful details that highlight its beauty, luxury, and abundance.
+In stark contrast, the Scotts’ home is illustrated with simplicity and shadows, symbolizing their struggles and modest living.
+These opposing images highlight the social gap between the two families and underscore the superficial nature of the Sheridans' lifestyle when compared to the deep reality of the Scotts' sorrow.

 Q10: What role does Mrs. Sheridan play in shaping Laura’s perspective?